Khloe Kardashian Claims ‘Kim Needs To Get Her Priorities Straight’

 A photo posted by Kris Jenner (@krisjenner) on

-Kardashian previously acknowledged the issues she had struggled with in 2016 in a post on her website, titled “New Year, New Me”.
+Kardashian previously acknowledged the issues she had struggled with in 2016 in a post on her website, titled “New Year, New Me.”
 In the post, Khloe alludes to the finalization of her divorce from Lamar Odom, as well as the breakdown of her relationship with brother, Rob Kardashian.

 “It took me a long time to get here.
 I feel like I’ve grown so much this year, with what I can handle and how I react to situations.”